 - Is there a cost for image export and storage?

 - Is the software for the scanner compatible with your practice management software?

-You can upload scan files from any intraoral scanner to ClearComm as long as the file is in STL format.
+You can upload scan files from any intraoral scanner to the Doctor Portal as long as the file is in STL format.
 (STL is an open, industry-standard file format that can be exported by most popular scanners.)
-Export your STL files from your scanner to your computer, and then upload those files just like your photos when you submit a case online.
+Export your STL files from your scanner to your computer, and then upload those files when you submit a case online.